 How to Clean foam earplugs

-maybe your old earplugs have been dirty or stored for a long time, but you want to use them again.
+maybe your old best earplugs for airplane pressure have been dirty or stored for a long time, but you want to use them again.
 Here I will teach you how to clean your earplugs properly and safely. maybe your old earplugs have been dirty or stored for a long time, but you want to use them again.
 Here I will teach you how to clean your earplugs properly and safely

 1. Prepare Container and Warm Water